-The Company is a holding company without operations of its own or significant assets other than ownership of 100% of the capital stock of each of the Subsidiaries.
+The Company will conduct all of its operations through the Subsidiaries.
 Accordingly, an important source of the Company's income will be dividends and other distributions from the Subsidiaries.
 Each of the Subsidiaries has its operations in a country other than the United States, the country in which the Company is organized.
 In addition, each of the Subsidiaries receives its revenues in the local currency of the country or jurisdiction in which it is situated.
 As a consequence, the Company's ability to obtain dividends or other distributions is subject to, among other things, restrictions on dividends under applicable local laws and regulations, and foreign currency exchange regulations of the country or jurisdictions in which the Subsidiaries operate.
 The Subsidiaries' ability to pay dividends or make other distributions to the Company is also subject to their having sufficient funds from their operations legally available for the payment of such dividends or distributions that are not needed to fund their operations, obligations or other business plans.
 Because the Company will be a stockholder of each of the Subsidiaries, the Company's claims as such will generally rank junior to all other creditors of and claims against the Subsidiaries.
 In the event of a Subsidiary's liquidation, there may not be assets sufficient for the Company to recoup its investment in such Subsidiary.